romank0/django-pgpubsub/docs/metrics.rst

         meter_provider = MeterProvider(metric_readers=[reader])
         metrics.set_meter_provider(meter_provider)

-You'll need to add ``opentelemetry-sdk`` package to you project.
+You'll need to add ``opentelemetry-sdk`` package to your project.

-Then specify that this function should be used by ``pgpubsub`` to initalize opentelemetry in django settings:
+Then specify that this function should be used by ``pgpubsub`` to initialize opentelemetry in django settings:

 .. code-block:: python

-    # package together with function name should be specified
+    # import path together with the function name should be specified
     PGPUBSUB_OPENTELEMETRY_INITIALIZER = "some.path.my_opentelemetry_init.initialize_opentelemetry"
     # this allows to configure metrics prefix
     PGPUBSUB_METRIC_PREFIX = "myapp-metrics"